 - 30 Day Savings Threshold - the minimum Cost Savings amount to be considered, based on a thirty-day timeline.

-- Services - which rightsizing recommendations to include.
+- Services - select the Cloud Service to include.

 - Cost Basis - the cost basis for using when calculating the threshold.